tkrasny195/EngineeringProjectGroup3/README.md

 quant - the current bet for the quantity of a certain number

 turn - the player number of the player(turn)

+# Variables in diceWeights

+bets -  see above

+pHonestArray - a 1x6 array with perceived honesty values initialized at 1 (ranges from 0 to 1) and when a player lies during a round the                value for that player decreased (IN SOME WAY UNKNOWN) and if they go through a round and don't lie then it gets closer to
+               1
+traits - structure with (n number of players as idexes, 5 field names: honesty, trust, threshold, aggressive, shifty, these correspond to the traits for all the

+turn - see above

+nDice - see above

+nsDice - see above

+weightsArray - a 1x6 array with the aggregated weights for each number ( ones (always zero),twos, threes, fours, fives, sixes)

+# Variables in generateTraits